winscripter/Machine.NET/Cpu/X64/Component/Machine.X64.Component.Registers/PkgReadme.md

 ﻿# Machine.X64.Components.Registers
 This simulates CPU registers and flags in pure managed C#.
-This project is used by Machine.NET (see https://github.com/winscripter/Machine.NET), an effort to make running unmanaged programs (and operating systems) possible in managed-only environments like Blazor WebAssembly.

 This package features two types, all under the namespace Machine.X64.Component: